 The Calendar

 Hong Kong opened the year in March with 240 galleries and 91,000 visitors, a twenty percent increase from 2024.
 Basel followed in June with 289 galleries and 88,000 visitors.
-Paris brought 206 galleries to the Grand Palais in October.
-Miami Beach closed the year in December as the largest edition ever, with 283 galleries.
+Paris brought 206 galleries to the Grand Palais in October, drawing more than 73,000 visitors across its four public days.
+Miami Beach closed the year in December as the largest edition ever, with 283 galleries from 43 countries.

 What Sold